NASA KSC Tours

 Existing KSC Tours

-The Kennedy Space Center Tour is included in the normal admission price and is the only free tour on offer.
+The Kennedy Space Center Tour is included in the normal admission price and is the only free tour on offer each day.

 Kennedy Space Center Tour

-You might also get to see the massive Crawler Transporters that take the rockets from the Vehicle Assembly Building to the various launch pads.
+You might also get to see one of the massive Crawler Transporters that take the rockets from the Vehicle Assembly Building to the various launch pads.

 Cape Canaveral: Then & Now Tour